If She Was Drunk, Did She Rape Herself?

 At the same time, drinking gets men off the hook: “Well he was drunk, so he didn’t know what he was doing.
 That’s not a crime,” the storyline goes.
 No one blames men for not realizing that alcohol can lead to a loss in their judgment.

 And it’s not uncommon to purposely get women drunk with the intent of facilitating rape.
 Yet young men can balk at the accusation when they get young women intoxicated to get sex.

 A few months ago the Dallas Police Chief was criticized for focusing on what potential victims could do to prevent rape – keep watch on each other when the drinking begins – and not on what potential perpetrators could do to keep from raping.

 Why do we so often focus on women’s drinking instead of rapists’ raping?
 Blaming the victim instead of blaming the perpetrator.
 And so it goes on…

-Posted on April 29, 2011, in feminism, gender, psychology, rape, sexism, violence against women, women and tagged culture, De Anza College baseball team, feminism, gender, psychology, rape, rape myths, sexism, sexual assault, social psychology, violence against women, women.
+Posted on April 29, 2011, in feminism, gender, psychology, rape and sexual assault, sexism, violence against women, women and tagged culture, De Anza College baseball team, feminism, gender, psychology, rape and sexual assault, rape myths, sexism, sexual assault, social psychology, violence against women, women.
 Bookmark the permalink.
 24 Comments.